nitsuah/multi/docs/PHASE8.md

 - Right joystick controls camera (bottom-right)
 - Both respond to touch immediately
 - No visual glitches or grey bars
+- Two-finger touch works like right-click (when not on joysticks)
+- Single touch (not on joystick) does nothing
+- Chat toggle button works on touch

 ### 2. Fix Mobile Address Bar